A speed comparison of the most popular UHS-I and UHS-II SD memory cards for the Canon G7x II.

 Fastest UHS-II Memory Card

 If you decide to go with a UHS-II memory card, Toshiba and Delkin seem to perform slightly better than any of the others.
-If you decide to go with Sandisk, there is one available now that 300MB/s, the one I tested was only a 280MB/s.
-I’ve been having good results with the Lexar 2000x as well as the Sony card as well.
+If you decide to go with Sandisk, there is one available now that is 300MB/s, the one I tested was only 280MB/s.
+I’ve been having good results with the Lexar 2000x and the Sony card.

 Delkin UHS-II U3 – Amazon / B&H